How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 - Configuration management for systems without dedicated CM tools

-Conclusion: Embracing the Power of Advanced Bash Scripting Techniques for Automation
+Conclusion: Embracing the Power of Shell Scripting

-I encourage you to start small – perhaps with a simple scheduled task or configuration file generator – and gradually build more complex automation as you gain confidence.
+A good approach is to start small – perhaps with a simple scheduled task or configuration file generator – and gradually build more complex automation as you gain confidence.
 The patterns and practices shared in this article will help you avoid common pitfalls and create scripts that stand the test of time.

 Remember that the goal isn’t to create the most elegant or clever script, but to solve real problems reliably.
 By following the best practices and examples shared in this article, you’ll be well-positioned to create automation scripts that make your work more efficient and your systems more reliable.

-Resources for Further Learning About Advanced Bash Scripting Techniques for Automation
+Resources for Further Learning

 - Bash Reference Manual: The official GNU Bash documentation